tboudreaux/GridFire/docs/static/mainpage.md

 ### A Note about composability
-There are certain functions for which it is expected that a call to an engine view will propegate the result down the chain of engine views, eventually reaching the base engine (e.g. `DynamicEngine::update`).
-We do not strongly enforce this as it is not hard to contrive a situation where that is not the mose useful behavior; however, we do strongly encorage developers to think carefully about passing along calls to base engine methods when implimenting new views.
+There are certain functions for which it is expected that a call to an engine view will propagate the result down the chain of engine views, eventually reaching the base engine (e.g. `DynamicEngine::update`).
+We do not strongly enforce this as it is not hard to contrive a situation where that is not the mose useful behavior; however, we do strongly encourage developers to think carefully about passing along calls to base engine methods when implementing new views.

 ## Numerical Solver Strategies